Collaborative impact :

 Breaking down silos, creating connections, new possibilities and accelerating transformational change.

-Communities and our Earth are facing many challenges including the climate crisis, the growing gap between rich and poor, increasing homelessness, housing affordability and community tensions.
+Communities and our Earth are facing many challenges and crises including the climate emergency, increasing concentration of wealth at the same time as increasing homelessness, housing affordability, poverty, food insecurity and community tensions.

 InCollaboration recognises the interrelatedness of issues and opportunities.
-We connect ideas and issues for holistic and integrated responses.
+We connect ideas and issues for holistic and integrated responses, co-creating strategy as we do this.

 Increasing numbers of people and organisations are working on solutions, some struggling without adequate support and/or unaware of other initiatives that could enhance their efforts.
 We facilitate relationships and connections across organisations, sectors and movements, connect the dots to reduce isolation, and bring forward additional resources, ideas, possibilities and synergies.